 BookEnds is committed to creating a more diverse and inclusive workplace through our internship program, our hiring practices, and in the books we represent.

-BookEnds agents are best known for their love of books and their desire to be an author's advocate.
+BookEnds agents are best known for their love of books and their desire to be the author's advocate and business partner.
 In addition, we look for someone with:

 - a love for the job